Ray Suen

-Ray Suen (born July 5, 1985) is an American musician based in Los Angeles, California, best known for his work with Childish Gambino, Lorde and Mariachi El Bronx.
+Raymond Liang Suen (born July 5, 1985) is an American musician and composer based in Los Angeles, California, best known for his work with Childish Gambino, Lorde and Mariachi El Bronx.

 He composed and produced his first film score for Elliott Lester's The Thicket (film), released September 6, 2024.
 The score was released as a soundtrack album on September 13, 2024 on Lakeshore Records.

-He is currently performing as Musical Director for David Byrne's "Who Is The Sky?
+He is currently performing as musical director for David Byrne's "Who Is The Sky?
 Tour."